 Investment Objectives - The investment objectives are to maximize the total long-term rate of return with reasonable risk by seeking capital appreciation and, secondarily, principal protection.
 The investment policy seeks to achieve long-term objectives while maintaining prudent investment guidelines.
 The objective is partly achieved through asset diversification.
-The Board of Trustees, with assistance from the investment consultant, makes asset class choices and sets the asset class target allocations.
-The Board of Trustees chooses which investment managers to include in the investment portfolios.
+The Board of Trustees, with assistance from the Director of Investments and the external investment consultant, makes asset class choices and sets the asset class target allocations.
+The Board of Trustees has oversight responsibility for the selection of investment managers to include in the investment portfolios.
 Investment managers construct and manage the various strategies within the Trust's investment portfolios.
 The managers have full discretion in the management of assets within their control, subject to the investment guidelines established by the Board of Trustees in the Investment Policy and Guidelines.